Affiliate links on Android Authority may earn us a commission. Learn more.

 Why working online is inevitable

-So what makes the gig economy such an inevitable force?
+So, what makes the gig economy such an inevitable force?

 Consider the point of view of a tech company looking for a web designer, or a full stack developer.

 In the first scenario, the company needs to go through the lengthy and expensive process of interviewing and training a new employee.
 It needs to provide desk space, sick pay, and health insurance.
 At the same time, the “pool” of local talent it has to choose from is limited.
-This is especially true if it needs a specific type of skilled worker, such as a machine learning researcher.
+This is especially true if it needs a specific type of skilled workers, such as a machine learning researcher.

 How many of those do you think are looking for work within a 50-mile radius of where you are right now?

-In the latter, a company only pays for the work it needs, and can pick from a gigantic pool of people to find someone with the ideal skillset and experience.
+In the latter, a company only pays for the work it needs and can pick from a gigantic pool of people to find someone with the ideal skill set and experience.

 This is what the choice really boils down to: